Turn Your Passion into Your Career with a BA in Public Service

 Course work (see BAPS curriculum) explores public service in governmental, nonprofit, and nongovernmental organizations, and topics such as financial management, fostering human capital, capacity building, program evaluation, change management, collaboration, network analysis, and leadership.

-Four courses will be offered in Spring 2017.
+Click the links below to view and dowload a list of current and upcoming courses being offered.
 Enroll in one today to begin exploring career options with meaning!

 Public service students will cultivate communication skills, ethical decision-making capabilities and cultural competencies.
 As workforce demand increases in the government and nonprofit sectors, graduates will be ready to apply critical thinking and analytical skills to make a difference in the world.